Petechiae In Children: Causes, Symptoms And Treatment

 • If the reason behind your child’s petechiae is due to medications, stop them and observe the rashes every hour to see if they are subsiding or spreading.

 • Help your child take adequate rest.
-If the rashes are due to a bacterial or viral infection, do not send your child to school as these are highly contagious.
+If the rashes are due to a bacterial or viral infection, do not send your child to school.
+A single bacterial or viral rash in children could be highly contagious.

 • Keep them hydrated by giving them fluids such as water and fruit juices.